 Continuous Integration and Continuous Delivery Implementation in Nioyatech

 Without DevOps tools, the deployment process is complex.
 The CICD implementation completely solves this complexity as automation happens with one click in the CICD pipeline.

-Combined, CI/CD gives the benefit of faster software releases that are reliable, and of highest quality through test automation and continuous service provision.
+Combined, CI/CD gives the benefit of faster software releases that are reliable, and of the highest quality through test automation and continuous service provision.
 Due to the reasons above, CI/CD is currently being adopted rapidly in the software engineering industry.
-It is predicted that worldwide DevOps software market to reach $8 billion by end of 2022.
+It is predicted that the worldwide DevOps software market to reach $8 billion by the end of 2022.

-Whether you aim to optimize your own software development life cycle or build from start with CI/CD automation tools, having a system that can grow to meet your business goals is critical.
+Whether you aim to optimize your own software development life cycle or build from the start with CI/CD automation tools, having a system that can grow to meet your business goals is critical.
 Nioyatech’s CI/CD Implementation Service allows enterprises to work together to accomplish those common goals.